Gwinnett Pro Bono Project

 The Gwinnett Family Violence Project (GFVP) is a project of Gwinnett Legal Aid.
 The project focuses on protecting the rights of victims of domestic violence by providing free advice and/or legal representation in matters of protective orders (TPO) due to family violence and/or stalking related to:

 Gwinnett Family Law Information Class and Clinic

 The Gwinnett Pro Bono Project teams up with local Gwinnett attorneys for an informative class explaining the basic procedures for filing a family law action, responding, and navigating through the courts.
 Classes are held twice per month, one Wednesday afternoon and one Monday evening.
 The Clinic offers free forms and brief attorney consultations for low-income clients on Tuesdays and Thursdays, between 1pm and 5pm.
-To find more details, or volunteer, visit the project page or contact Rachel Lazarus.
+To find more details, contact Rachel Lazarus.

 Monthly CLE Programs

 As a perk to our volunteers, we offer monthly CLE programs for FREE to volunteers who regularly accept cases or sign up for 3 or more clinic spots (volunteers at any level receive a reduced price).
 The CLEs cover a range of topics, and each provides one (1) hour.
 Lunch is included.
 Find more information on our Facebook page.

 Our annual breakfast recognizing our dedicated volunteers.
 This breakfast is held in our downtown headquarters and features special pro bono achievement awards, project awards and 50 hour volunteer recognition.
 Watch for details in our newsletter, Summary Justice.